This article was originally posted in March 2018 and has been updated on December 29, 2021, to reflect new changes.

 Exchange Funds tend to have low turnover and may even be passive.
 After all, the objective is to keep taxes low.
 The investor will receive a K-1 from the asset manager for their tax filing.

 Only Qualified Purchasers can participate in Exchange Funds.
-As an individual, to qualify as a Qualified Purchaser, you must have at least $5M in investable assets exclusive of personal residences.
+For an individual to qualify as a Qualified Purchaser, you must have at least $5M in investable assets exclusive of personal residences.

 The IRS mandates that 20% of the portfolio be invested in “qualifying assets” which are non-stock investments.
 Usually, this results in real estate comprising at least 20% of the fund.
 It is important to understand the makeup of the real estate portfolio, who manages it, and their performance track record.